 For travel updates in British Columbia, please visit Destination BC’s Know Before You Go guide.

-Take more time to plan this summer.
+Take more time to plan your visit.
 Many businesses and services across BC are encountering staffing shortages forcing them to operate at a reduced capacity, with limited hours, or require advanced bookings.